Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 # Notes before you start

 <!-- * These instructions are focussed on updating firmware on current boards, and to RepRapFirmware 3.x.
 If you need instructions for older boards or older versions of the firmware, see [Installing and Updating Firmware (Legacy) **UPDATE LINK**]() -->
 * These instructions are for updating firmware on Duet 3 (all boards, in standalone mode), Duet 2 WiFi, Ethernet and Maestro boards only.
 Updating firmware for Duet 3 using a Single Board Computer (eg Raspberry Pi) is quite different.
-For Duet 3 + SBC firmware update information, see [Getting Started with Duet 3](/User_manual/Overview/Getting_started_Duet_3_MB6HC).
+For Duet 3 + SBC firmware update information, see [SBC setup for Duet 3](/User_manual/Machine_configuration/SBC_setup).
 * Check that you have [downloaded the correct firmware](https://github.com/Duet3D/RepRapFirmware/releases) before installing it.
 See section below regarding which files are needed for each board.
 * Make sure you download and save the files as bin or zip and check the files sizes match.
 * Backup your SD card and download a copy of your current firmware version in case you need to revert the firmware.